 Painting during worship is much more than making a pretty picture.
-For me, it’s the culmination of a journey with Jesus that started days, and sometimes weeks, ahead of time.
-It’s the joy of seeing the image come to life that the Lord placed on my heart, by painting it the way HE wanted it painted, using the colors HE chose, and creating it on the canvas size that HE picked out.
-Watching the picture emerge, using the techniques HE had me practice, goes beyond joy.
-It’s the amazement of knowing that Jesus is painting with me, as HE does with all His prophetic artists.
-And the end result often surprises as much those who are watching.
+It's the culmination of a journey with Jesus that started days, and sometimes weeks, ahead of time.
+It’s the joy of seeing the image come to life that the Lord places on the heart of the artist by painting it the way HE wanted it painted, using the colors HE chose, and creating it on the canvas size that HE picked out.
+Watching the picture emerge, using the techniques HE revealed, goes beyond joy.
+It’s the amazement of knowing that Jesus is painting with each of us artists, as we surrender to HIM.
+And the end result often surprises the artist as much those who are watching.

 HOPE was painted at the 2017 HUB Conference in Schaumbug, Il